 “All your evil deeds will fall back on your own heads.”
 These words, the Lord said to the Edomites in the book of Obadiah.
-Did you ever wonder, What are the results of disobedience to God?
+Did you ever wonder, What are the consequences of disobedience to God?
 Read on to see what happened to Edom and what will happen with us.

 The people of Israel will be a raging fire and Edom a field of dry stubble.
 The descendants of Joseph will be a flame roaring across the field, devouring everything.
 There will be no survivors in Edom.
 I, the Lord, have spoken!
 Obadiah 1:18